HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demouninstall.md

 # Uninstall Personalization sample and database

-View the steps to uninstall Personalization sample demo, database, and users.
+Steps to uninstall Personalization sample demo, database, and users.

 1. From a command prompt, navigate to wp_profile_root/ConfigEngine.